ruirzma/osmsc/README.md

 The main contributions of OSMsc are reflected in the following aspects:
-* Construct semantic city objects based on the public dataset (OpenStreetMap), apply geometric operations to build the incomplete objects, and store them in their respective data layers.
+* Construct semantic city objects based on the public dataset (OpenStreetMap), and apply geometric operations to build more complete city objects;
-* Fuse 3D and tag information from multiple data sources through the spatial analysis between OSMsc layers and other non-OSM data layers.
+* Fuse 3D and tag information from multiple data sources through the spatial analysis between OSMsc layers and other non-OSM data layers;
-* Supplement the spatial semantics and geometric properties to city objects through object layer analysis.
+* Propose the semantic connector(UrbanTile), and supplement the spatial semantics;
-* Utilize each data layer as a unit to output the final CityJSON semantic objects
+* Output the CityJSON-formatted semantic city models.